jnelsonjava/city_explorer_api/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-Many thanks to Tif Taylor for helping set up APIs and the database.
+  - Many thanks to Tif Taylor for helping set up APIs and the database.
 You can find Tif at https://www.linkedin.com/in/tiftaylor/
+  - Matthew Peterson helped refactor logical structure, check out his projects at https://github.com/Mattpet26

 ## Progress Notes